 Organization security clearances

-Public Services and Procurement Canada's (PSPC) Contract Security Program (CSP) can help your organization obtain the level of security clearance it needs to bid or work on government contracts.
-Explore the types of organization security clearances we offer and find out how to determine what type of clearance your organization needs to fulfill a contract's requirements.
+Public Services and Procurement Canada's Contract Security Program (CSP) can help your organization obtain the level of security clearance it needs to participate in government solicitations and contracts.
+Explore the types of organization security clearances we offer and find out how to determine what type of clearance your organization needs to fulfill security requirements.

 Finding the clearance you need

-The type of clearance your organization needs is determined by the requirements of the contract, and will be listed in the request for proposal and the clauses of the contract.
+The type of clearance your organization needs depends on the security requirements of the solicitation or contract.

 Types of organization security clearances